An RRAM-Based Implementation of a Template Matching Circuit for Low-Power Analogue Classification: Hardware Measurement

-Due to the difficulties holding a device at a specific state, instead of assessing the window width, the position of each threshold was calculated.
-While this is less useful in characterising the circuit, it prevents issues with setting one threshold from affecting the assessment of the other.
+Toward avoiding issues with device-to-device and cycle-to-cycle stochasticity of RRAM devices, instead of assessing the window width, the position of each threshold was calculated.
+While this is less useful in characterising the circuit, it prevents issues with setting one threshold from affecting the accurate assessment of the other.
 Despite this, the tests on the bottom threshold showed a similar s-curve shape to the resistor model.
 The shape of the window produced is also very similar to the shape obtained in the resistor model.
 The upper threshold was not so well behaved, showing significant loss in the sharpness of the transition.
 Further, there was a loss of monotonicity at high resistive states, although this may be due to changes in the state of the M2 device between the measurement taken at the start of each test and the state it held during the test.
-Despite the irregularities, the traces produce in the tests of the memristor model are clearly of comparable shape and range of position to the results of the resistor model.
-From this, it can be concluded that resistor models of the circuit can be assumed a reasonable model of the circuit for the assessment of characteristics not explicitly related to the threshold shape, such as power consumption and footprint area.
+Despite the irregularities, the traces produced in the tests of the memristor model are clearly of comparable shape and range of position to the results of the resistor model.
+Thus, we demonstrate that resistor tuned models of TXL circuits can be used as a good emulator for RRAM for the assessment of characteristics not explicitly related to the threshold shape, such as power consumption and footprint area.
+Through this method we are able to perform hardware experiments using conventional technologies and use the RRAM arrays in a program-once-read-many operational scheme, where the weights are defined through software and resistor-based emulator array testing and then mapped into a RRAM array.